binfnstats/VividR_code/README.md

 ## Required Packages

-For the following example the  package is needed:
+For the following example the ‘ropls’ package is needed.
+The ‘ropls’ package contains the sacurine dataset which this example is based around.

 ``` r
 if (!requireNamespace("BiocManager", quietly = TRUE))